Best practices for handling Video API server rotations and having clients automatically reconnect when they occur.

 The clients should immediately disconnect from the original session and reconnect to the new session.

-For a more seemless transition between sessions and to minimize any potential reconnection time, clients can remain connected to the initial session and switch the video display before disconnecting from the initial session (upon connecting to the new session).
+For a more seamless transition between sessions and to minimize any potential reconnection time, clients can remain connected to the initial session and switch the video display before disconnecting from the initial session (upon connecting to the new session).

 What is Video API server rotation?
 How frequently are Video API servers updated?